Coenocyte: Protists

 Diplomonads, like Giardia, have two nuclei.

 Ciliates have cells that contain two nuclei: a macronucleus and a micronucleus.

 The schizont of apicomplexan parasites is a form of a coenocyte (i.e. a plasmodium in the general sense) as well as the plasmodia of microsporidian (Fungi) and myxosporidian (Metazoa) parasites.

 The trophont of syndinean (Dinoflagellata) parasites.

 Xenophyophorea are giant cells with numerous nuclei, and is common on the abyssal plains.

 Algae

 Coenocytic cells are present in diverse and unrelated groups of algae, including Xanthophyceae (e.g., Vaucheria), red algae (e.g., Griffithsia) and green algae (e.g., the internodal cells of Chara).

-In the siphonous green algae Bryopsidales and some Dasycladales the entire thallus is a single multinucleate cell, which can be many meters across (e.g. Caulerpa).
+In the siphonous green algae Bryopsidales and some Dasycladales, the entire thallus is a single multinucleate cell, which can be many meters across (e.g. Caulerpa).
 However, in some cases, crosswalls may occur during reproduction.

 The green algal order Cladophorales is characterized by siphonocladous organization, i.e., the thalli are composed of many coenocytic cells.

 In contrast to the Cladophorales where nuclei are organized in regularly spaced cytoplasmic domains, the cytoplasm of Bryopsidales exhibits streaming, enabling transportation of organelles, transcripts and nutrients across the plant.

-The Sphaeropleales also contain several common freshwater species that are coenocytic, namely Scenedesmus, Hydrodictyon, and Pediastrum.
+The Sphaeropleales also contain many common freshwater genera that are coenocytic, such as Scenedesmus, Hydrodictyon, and Pediastrum.